The secret to stop being a sucker and buying useless things. 😄

 Find out how emotional acceptance works.

 How do brands manipulate us?

 They know that human beings can be influenced by playing on their emotions.

 A government that defends the interests of the people would ban advertising and discounts.

-    However, manipulative techniques only have a hold on our fears and limiting beliefs.
+However, manipulative techniques only have a hold on my fears and limiting beliefs.